PandaSekh/Jekyll-YAMT/README.md

     $ gem install jekyll-yamt
     ```

-## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.

 ## Customize
 YAMT is easily customizable.
 Most of the customizable things are self-explanatory and found in the _data folder and in the _config.yml.